 Sherry Li is a Senior Scientist in the Computational Research Division, Lawrence Berkeley National Laboratory.
 She has worked on diverse problems in high performance scientific computations, including parallel computing, sparse matrix computations, high precision arithmetic, and combinatorial scientific computing.
-She has (co)authored over 90 publications, and contributed to several book chapters.
+She has (co)authored over 130 publications, and contributed to several book chapters.
 She is the lead developer of SuperLU, a widely-used sparse direct solver, and has contributed to the development of several other mathematical libraries, including ARPREC, LAPACK, PDSLin, STRUMPACK, and XBLAS.
 She has collaborated with many domain scientists to deploy the advanced mathematical software in their application codes, including those from accelerator engineering, chemical science, earth science, plasma fusion energy science, and materials science.
-She earned Ph.D. in Computer Science from UC Berkeley in 1996.
+She earned Ph.D. in Computer Science from UC Berkeley, MS in Math & Computer Science from Penn State Univ. and B.S. in Computer Science from Tsinghua Univ. in China.
 She has served on the editorial boards of the SIAM J. Scientific Comput. and ACM Trans.
 Math.
 Software, as well as many program committees of the scientific conferences.
-She is a SIAM Fellow and a Senior Member of ACM.
+She is a Fellow of SIAM and a Senior Member of ACM.

 S.V.
 Venkatakrishnan, Jeffrey Donatelli, Dinesh Kumar, Abhinav Sarje, Sunil K. Sinha, Xiaoye S. Li, Alexander Hexemer, "A Multi-slice Simulation Algorithm for Grazing-Incidence Small-Angle X-ray Scattering", Journal of Applied Crystallography, December 2016, 49-6, doi: 10.1107/S1600576716013273